Dan-blcw/Kotlin-Demo-Function-For-Quick/README.md

 # Kotlin Demo full course
-#### Here is a summary
-- here is a demo all you need to customize everything and get used to kotlin
+#### Here is a summary.
+This is a demo all you need to customize everything and get used to kotlin
 #### What's in this project
 - TextView
 - Editext